 The Oxford–Weidenfeld Prize is for book-length literary translations into English from any living European language.
 It aims to honour the craft of translation, and to recognise its cultural importance.
 It was founded by Lord Weidenfeld and is supported by New College, The Queen’s College and St Anne’s College, Oxford.

-The 2020 shortlist is:
+The 2021 shortlist was:

 Find out more about the prize here.